Tutorial

 Important

-In this tutorial we have
+In this tutorial you have

-Calulated values of central tendency and spread
+Calulated values of central tendency and spread;

-Calculated some bivariate coefficients
+Calculated some bivariate coefficient;

-Fitted a line of best fit
+Fitted a line of best fit.